 Other Professional Organizations and Memberships:

-Applications to the Teacher Education program and your certification from the State of Idaho require test scores from the Praxis I and Praxis II exam series.
-Please click here for more information on Praxis testing for music education majors.
+Applications to the Teacher Education program and your certification from the State of Idaho require test scores from the Praxis II exam series.
+Please click the button below for more information on Praxis testing for music education majors.
 You can also visit the Office of Teacher Education page for assessment information, including required scores.

 Your professional year consists of your Block I semester and Student Teaching semester.
 These should be your last two semesters before graduating.
 You can complete these two semesters in any order during the academic year (e.g. fall Block I followed by spring student teaching and graduation, or spring Block I followed by fall student teaching and graduation).